localstack/docs/content/en/tutorials/simulating-outages/index.md

 ---
-title: "Chaos Engineering: Simulating Outages using Chaos Plugin"
+title: "Chaos Engineering: Simulating Outages using Chaos API"
-linkTitle: "Chaos Engineering: Simulating Outages using Chaos Plugin"
+linkTitle: "Chaos Engineering: Simulating Outages using Chaos API"
-description: Use the Chaos Plugin to simulate service disruptions and assess how well your infrastructure can deploy and recover from unexpected situations.
+description: Use the Chaos API to simulate service disruptions and assess how well your infrastructure can deploy and recover from unexpected situations.
 type: tutorials
 teaser: ""
 services: